-Whether you’re a smoker thinking about trying a vaping device, or an experienced vaper who simply enjoys inhaling those thick plumes of flavorful vapor, one thing is for certain: it’s almost impossible to completely block out all of the negative rumors and hype surrounding the industry, even if you buy the best electronic cigarette you can afford, these rumors are at the back of your mind.
+Whether you’re a smoker thinking about trying a vaping device, or an experienced vaper who simply enjoys inhaling those thick plumes of flavorful vapor, one thing is for certain: it’s almost impossible to completely block out all of the negative rumors and hype surrounding the industry, even if you buy the best vape and electronic cigarette you can afford, these rumors are at the back of your mind.
 Thanks to the combined efforts of both government and the media, there is quite a bit of misinformation about vaping and vaping devices out there – with hyped concerns about the alleged anonymity of e-juice chemicals to allegation that the devices attract children to tobacco.

 While most of these nonsensical claims are easy to disprove with scientific studies, some concerns actually take on a life of their own over time.
 For example, there is a widespread belief in some quarters that vaping devices almost routinely explode in their users’ faces, causing horrible injuries.
 WE have now concluded an investigation about exploding vaping products and the news is not surprising!
 Though there is no evidence that this phenomenon is widespread, it is important to note that all batteries can explode under the right conditions – and electronic cigarettes are indeed powered by batteries.
 With that in mind, it is important to know how to avoid e-cigarette explosions.